flatiron/director/README.md

 API
 ===

-**SS.router(config, [host-object])**
+**SS.router(config)**

 Initialize the router.
-	@param {Object} config - An object containing the router configuration.
+	@param {Object} config - An object literal representing the router configuration, aka: the routing table.
-	@param {Object} host-object - An object containing methods to execute.

 **SS.getState()**

-	Returns an object that is relative to the current route.
+Returns the state object that is relative to the current route.

 **SS.getRoute([index])**

 Returns the entire route or just a section of it.
 	@param {Numner} index - The hash value is divided by forward slashes, each section then has an index, if this is provided, only that section of the route will be returned.

 **SS.setRoute(route)**